mfreedomx-collab/mfreedomx-collab.github.io/README.md

 - **Quantum Resistance:** Advanced security concepts designed for the Post-Quantum era.

 ---

+NOTICE: FOR EDUCATIONAL & RESEARCH PURPOSES ONLY

+This framework and algorithm architecture are developed strictly for academic evaluation within a Sandbox Environment.
+Do not use in production.

+True production-grade Post-Quantum Cryptography (PQC) standards must always comply with officially validated national security frameworks (such as NIST FIPS standards) to ensure proper validation and regulatory compliance.

 © 2026 JF5.0 PQC ECOSYSTEM | SECURED BY PROPRIETARY DESIGN | v17.7